The Rt Revd Dr Alan Wilson

 Alan has led the implementation groups for Terms and Conditions of Service (Common Tenure) and Ministry Development Review for the Oxford diocese, and currently chairs the Diocesan Board of Mission Mission in the World group.
 He has chaired the Diocesan Child Protection Group and has a long-standing connection with the Church House Deaneries Group, a resource for developing the role of deaneries in the life of the Church.

 In 2010 he joined the Council of CODEC, the new media research centre at St John’s College, Durham xploring the realities and possibilities of new communications.
 He is a judge of the Christian New Media Awards (The Bloggies) and Trustee of Premier Christian Media.
 He has devised and led Sunday worship on BBC Radio 4, made broadcast appearances on Radio 4 (Sunday Programme, PM, World at One), BBC2 Newsnight, BBC News, Channel 4 News, as well as local radio.
-He dabbles in Journalistm, and has contributed Op-Eds and features to The Guardian, the London Times, and the Church Times.
+He has written for the Guardian, the London Times, The Spectator, and the Church Times.

 Alan is a patron of the Buckinghamshire Foundation and Buckinghamshire Association for Young People.
 He is a joint President of the Milton Keynes Christian Foundation and Vice Chairman of the Buckinghamshire Historic Churches Preservation Trust.
 He is President of Padstones, an intermediate housing charity for young people.